Projects in Progress

 IPV & Social Support

 The goal of this project is to assess how different aspects of social support buffer the potentially negative effects of intimate partner violence (IPV) on health and well-being in young adult women.
 Young women (ages 18-25) are at especially high risk for experiencing IPV; and these experiences can have lasting impacts on the emotional well-being and behavior.
 Evidence suggests that factors in the social ecology are especially important for reducing the negative impacts of IPV.
 We are specifically interested in examining how support from different sources (e.g., communities, families, friends), and of varying types (e.g., emotional, instrumental) collectively buffer against the effects of IPV.
 We are also exploring the extent to which negative social experiences, including negative reactions to disclosure, social rejection, and interpersonal hostility and discrimination, may potentially worsen the impact of IPV on health and well-being.
 This study will provide greater insight into how young women’s social ecologies contribute to their health following IPV.
-Community recruitment is ongoing.
-If you are interested in participating and want to learn more about this study, please contact us at (413)577-0381 or fill out our information form and someone from our team will contact you (click the link here or press the button below).
+Data collection for this study was completed in Summer 2022 and data analysis is underway.

 Women’s Health & Trauma